project-gemmi/gemmi/docs/analysis.rst

 substituted for the other.

-When preparing a topology, macromolecular programs (in particular, Refmac) may also add hydrogens or shift existing hydrogens to the riding positions.
+When preparing a topology, macromolecular programs (in particular, Refmac) may also add hydrogens or shift existing hydrogens to riding positions.
 And reorder atoms.
 In Python, we have one function that does it all:

 .. code-block:: python